holunda-io/camel-zeebe-legacy/README.md

 * Worker side - TODO, see TaskEndpointTest for a Processor based example.

 ## Decisions

-* The zeebe client is passed to the component directly, configuring the client is not part of the endpoint configuration.
+* The Zeebe client is passed to the component directly, configuring the client is not part of the endpoint configuration.
 * The `component#createEndpoint()` will be a factory that can create specific endpoints for each use case.

 ## Project setup